buildparafin/cardconnect-proxy-cdk/README.md

 This project is a self-contained CDK system for launching an API Gateway instance, that can pass on a whitelisted set of read-only queries to CardConnect with you credentials.

-There is both a JavaScript and TypeScript version; you may run this out of either subdirectory.

 ## Configuring

-You may either import `./lib/proxy` into your app or run the secure CardConnect proxy in `./bin/cardconnect-proxy-cdk.js`
+You can run the secure CardConnect proxy in `./bin/cardconnect-proxy-cdk.js`.

+You can also add this to your existing app by running `npm install buildparafin/cardconnect-proxy-cdk` and importing `cardconnect-proxy-cdk` into your app as so:
 ```
+#!/usr/bin/env node

+const cdk = require("@aws-cdk/core");

+const { Proxy } = require("cardconnect-proxy-cdk");

+class CardconnectProxyCdkStack extends cdk.Stack {
+  constructor(scope, id, props) {
+    super(scope, id, props);

     const proxy = new Proxy(
       this,
       "ParafinProxy", // ID